Hackinfinity/Machine-Learning-Lab-Program-1/README.md

  </li>
  <li>Output hypothesis h</li>
  </ol>
- This program is also available in my Blog [Hack Infinity] (https://www.hackinfinity.weebly.com/mllab1.html).
+ This program is also available in my Blog <a href="https://www.hackinfinity.weebly.com/mllab1.html">Hack Infinity</a>